Whale fin sansevieria is also known as sansevieria masoniana, Mason’s Snake Plant, Congo Snake Plant, and Whale Fin Plant.

 - The whale fin sansevieria is a neat and uncommon houseplant that is easy to care for.

-- The plant is known for the large leaves that are firm, erect, and mottled green and grey.
+- The plant is known for its large leaves that are firm, erect, and mottled green and grey.

 - This plant needs infrequent watering and a chance to dry in order to grow.